-Grotto Canyon is popular for hiking, ice climbing and rock climbing in Bow Valley, Alberta.
+Grotto Canyon is popular for hiking, ice climbing and rock climbing in Bow Valley, Alberta, Canada.

 Note: Following the impact of the June 2013 floods the Grotto Canyon ice walk is nothing similar to what is illustrated here.
 Rock has largely replaced ice.